miracle-wm-org/miracle-wm-wiki/README.md

 # miracle-wm-wiki
 This repository contains documentation for [miracle-wm](https://github.com/mattkae/miracle-wm).
-There will be a no release of this documentation every time that `miracle-wm` has a release.
+There will be a new release of this documentation every time that `miracle-wm` has a release.

 The docs can be found at: https://mattkae.github.io/miracle-wm-wiki/latest/.